Buying a new home is a big commitment, so it’s wise to gather as much information as you can before you sign on the dotted line.

 But with so many websites, apps and tools out there, where should you start?
 We've rounded up some of the best calculators, sourced some useful apps, and asked Pratham Karkal, Head of Personal Banking Direct at Macquarie’s Banking and Financial Services Group, for his insights on what you need to know before buying a property.

 Before you start looking for the perfect property, it's essential you know exactly how much you can spend.

-You'll need a healthy home deposit – preferably at least 20 per cent to avoid paying Lenders Mortgage Insurance.
-This savings plan calculator will show you how quickly a regular payment into a high interest account can add up.
+You'll also need a healthy home deposit – preferably at least 20 per cent to avoid paying Lenders Mortgage Insurance.
+This savings plan calculator will show you how quickly a regular payment into a high-interest account can add up.

 Don't forget to factor in the extra costs of buying a home – such as stamp duty, inspection reports, conveyancing and any urgent repairs you may need to make before moving in.
 This stamp duty calculator makes it easier to work out how much you'll be up for in your state.

 Once you're comfortable with all these details, it's worth getting pre-approval for your loan.
 In a competitive market, you want to be confident you can make the right move, fast.

 “Regardless of whether or not you're going to go ahead, you should absolutely get pre-approval,” says Karkal.
 “A pre-approval means you've spoken to your bank, and they've said, ‘Yes, based on what you've told us or provided us, we're happy to lend you this amount.’

 “It's not a written contract, but at least you know what you could potentially borrow and that could save you a lot of stress.
 We've had countless examples of people making an offer before getting pre-approval – then they’re scrambling around, asking for deposits from family and friends.
 All of that can be avoided.”